MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 As many organisations evolve to consist of more multi-disciplinary teams, so too has technology adapted to more simply support the kind of collaboration and critical insight work that most organisations require.
 And so, a *modernised view* of the Data Warehouse is upon us where the technology is no longer simply a keystone of the architecture, but rather a platform for enhancement and enablement of data.

+### OLTP, The Data Lake and OLAP

+First, let's start by defining some of these common terms and acronyms.

+ **Online Transactional Processing** refers to systems of record that we might expect to experience a high degree of write activity as well as read activity.
+Historically this has indicated data mutability, though recent software architectures such as Event Sourcing demand immutable systems of record.
+Whilst it is common for OLTP systems to be comprised of relational databases, it is also common for document or NoSQL databases to take this role also.

+ **Online Analytical Processing** refers to technologies and methodologies designed to respond to complex analytical queries with the best performance possible.
+It is highly focused on read performance and often incorporates different database technologies, as well as specific data modelling and normalization techniques.

 ### Resilient Architecture

-One of the most understated advantages of Cloud Data Warehouses is the resiliency and availability.
+The fact that Cloud Data Warehouses are designed for resiliency and high availability is an understated advantage.
 To be clear, we are talking about service reliability, over data reliability (more on that in the next post).
 Many large organisations who have presence in multiple data centres for availability concerns are beginning to transition their secondary data centres to be cloud based.
 Whilst there can be significant operational and capital expenditure savings from this, it often leaves organisations with old world problems:

 * working at the virtualization layer
-* low utilization of warm standbys
+* low utilisation of warm standbys
 * typically manual disaster recovery processes

 When you consider [availablity and recovery modes for BigQuery](https://cloud.google.com/bigquery/docs/availability) and [Snowflake's architecture](https://resources.snowflake.com/snowflake/how-to-make-data-protection-and-high-availability-for-analytics-fast-and-easy), it is clear that the discussion around disaster recovery changes, somewhat, for a number of reasons